smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Added tracing to tileLayer; update to same (caching code) as TileMaker, caching disabled on IE;
 * Add traps for middleware call failure and out of sequence events;
-* Port upgraded extract code to SQL Server
+* Port upgraded extract code to SQL Server;
+* Testing of SQL Server code: minor fixes to status list, handle longer SQL statements and in covaraite SQL generation;

 In progress: